-Once the internship has been screened by the CSO and the student has submitted all required documentation, the CSO will evaluate the student's file and pass it on to the Dean/Chair for approval.
+Once the internship has been screened by the faculty internship advisor and the student has submitted all required documentation, the CSO will evaluate the student's file and have the student pass it on to the Dean/Chair for approval.
 From that point onwards, the approval process will be followed as described in the previous section.